raspberrypilearning/snowball-fight/en/step_2.md

 If you need to download and install the Scratch offline editor, you can find it at [rpf.io/scratchoff](http://rpf.io/scratchoff){:target="_blank"}.

-In the starter project, you should see a blank stage and snowball sprite ....
+In the starter project, you should see a blank stage and snowball sprite.

 --- /task ---